thibaudbe/Grunt-config/README.md

 ## Usage

-This default config is made for basic app, but if you want to use it with Wordpress, comment `connect:livereload` in **registerTask**.
-If not, it will conflicts with MAMP.
+When you've comment or not Sass and Less for example, and simply run

-When you've comment or not Sass and Less for example, simply run
+    grunt app     # for app development

-    grunt
+    grunt wp      # for wordpress development

 ## TODO